-Column 2 UDA self assessable development Column 3 - UDA assessable development Column 1 Exempt development Column 3A Permissible development Column 3B Prohibited development All development specified in Schedule 1.
-In all zones material change of use for: park.
-Operational work in accordance with the agreed standards as stated in a UDA Material change of use for an environmentally relevant activity for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008 .
-Material change of use where not involving building work and complying with applicable car parking ratios.
-All other development not specified in Column 1, Column 2 or Column 3B.
-In the special purpose (transport corridor and mixed use) zone, material change of use for: residential uses (except for multiple residential and other residential) industrial uses (except for service industry) retail uses (except for fast food premises, food premises, garden centre, hardware and trade supplies, market, service station and shop) rural uses service, community and other uses (except for child care centre, community facility, emergency services and environmentally relevant activities) development approval. sport, recreation and entertainment uses (except for park) tourism uses (except for visitor accommodation).
+Column 3 - UDA assessable development Column 1 Column 2 Exempt development UDA self assessable development Column 3A Permissible development Column 3B Prohibited development All development specified in Material change of use for an All other development not In the special purpose (transport corridor and mixed use) zone, material change of use for: Schedule 1. environmentally relevant activity for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008. specified in Column 1, Column 2 or Column 3B. • residential uses (except for multiple residential and other residential) In all zones material change of 2 of Column 3D. o industrial uses (except for service industry) use for: park. • retail uses (except for fast food premises, food premises, garden centre, hardware and trade supplies, market, service station and shop) Operational work in Material change of use where not • rural uses accordance with the agreed standards as stated in a UDA involving building work and complying • service, community and other uses (except for child care centre, community facility, emergency services and environmentally relevant activities) development approval. sport, recreation and entertainment uses (except for park) tourism uses (except for visitor accommodation).